'Everybody needs to really be careful': 6 members of Riverside family test positive for COVID; 1 in grave condition

-RIVERSIDE, Calif.
-(KABC) -- A Riverside family is pleading for people to take proper precautions as COVID-19 cases soar across the country.
-In their case, six out of the eight people living in the same home are infected.

-"Everybody just needs to be really careful and take it serious because it is hard," said Tina Rubio, whose husband, daughter, nephew, mother-in-law and father-in-law have all tested positive.
+"Everybody just needs to be really careful and really take it serious, because it is hard," said Tina Rubio, whose husband, daughter, nephew, mother-in-law and father-in-law have all tested positive for the virus.
 For most of them, symptoms included a light fever and what she described as the "COVID cough."

-"It's so dry that when you go to cough you can't even cough right."
+"It's so dry that when you go to cough you can't even cough right," she said.

 While most of them are doing better, her father-in-law has the worst of it, and is now hospitalized.

-"He has bleeding in his body, they don't know where it's coming from.
+"He has bleeding in his body," she said.
+"They don't know where it's coming from.
 He's going through dialysis right now, and his organs are shutting down."

 Rubio said she's not sure who got infected first.
 It started when her daughter was showing symptoms during an October trip to Nevada.
 Then her husband started getting sick.